isomerpages/mlaw-corp/news/press-releases/_posts/2022-07-19-post-Launch of Legal Technology Platform Initiative to Support LegalTech Adoption in SG’s Legal Industry.md

 12. MinLaw will also work with the Law Society of Singapore to organise a series of outreach and training events to provide more information about the LTPI to lawyers.

 {:start="13"}
-13. More information, including on subscribing for the LTP, is available at https://ltpi.mlaw.gov.sg.
-Interested law firms can find out more and apply for the support via https://www.businessgrants.gov.sg starting from 4 August 2022.
+13. More information, including on subscribing for the LTP, is available at <a href="https://ltpi.mlaw.gov.sg">https://ltpi.mlaw.gov.sg</a>.
+Interested law firms can find out more and apply for the support via <a href="https://www.businessgrants.gov.sg">https://www.businessgrants.gov.sg</a> starting from 4 August 2022.